Table of Contents

 NCR Students Missing Out on Sports Programs

-On a side note, not to mention that coaches prefer to recruit from the province while Hundreds of schools in Pasay, Makati, etc., do not have the opportunity for their students to join sports programs.
+On a side note, not to mention coaches prefer to recruit from the province while Hundreds of schools in Pasay, Makati, etc. Do not have the opportunity for their students to join sports programs.

 Coaches such as Saturnino Salazar have taken on three schools in Pasig.
 These kids were allowed to represent their region against the deluge of athletes pouring in from the provinces, trying to represent NCR.

 I posted that part I wrote in response to Airnel Talatala Abarra on the DEPED FB Page.
 Many grass-root coaches started liking the post.
 Not surprisingly, DepEd Philippines deleted the post as they do not seem open to any changes or ideas.

 DepEd Philippines has left me with no choice but to publish an article on my website my 20k+ FB Followers and my 80,000 healthy mailing list are being informed about the National sports school.